 Many of the same functions you are used to seeing in Microsoft Word are also present in Excel.
 At the top of the screen you'll notice the ribbons for "File", "Home," and "Insert".
-You also have a section on the toolbar for editing your text.
-Just like Word, you can change the typeface, font, size, and color.
+You can switch between ribbons to do different things.